 Re-running the calibration

 The Kalman Filter is constantly adapting its calibration depending on the information it receives from the GNSS receiver and the IMU.
-Therefore, if the vehicle is left stationary for a long time, or if an External IMU is moved from its mounting position, you should repeat the calibration procedure if you need to perform further high-dynamic testing.
+Therefore, if the vehicle is left stationary for a long time, or if an External IMU is moved from its mounting position, you should repeat the calibration procedure.

 The calibration should also be repeated if there has been a communication break between the VBOX unit and the External IMU, such as: